p1ng-request/docs/templates/Knative/Knative_Create_command_file.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook create a command file to deploy your dashboard in production using Knative.<br>
+**Description:** This notebook provides instructions on how to create a command file for Knative.
-The deployment or your dashboard can only be realized by a member of Naas Core Team regarding your user plan.

 ## Input